Mercer County, New Jersey: County government

 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Mercer County's constitutional officers are:

+No Republican has won countywide office since 2000.
 Law enforcement on the county level is provided by the Mercer County Sheriff's Office and the Mercer County Prosecutor's Office.
 The Mercer County Prosecutor is Angelo J. Onofri of Hamilton Township, who took office in December 2016 after being nominated by Governor of New Jersey Chris Christie and being confirmed by the New Jersey Senate.
 Mercer County constitutes Vicinage 7 of the Superior Court of New Jersey.
 The vicinage is seated at the Mercer County Criminal Courthouse, located at 400 South Warren Street in Trenton.
 The vicinage has additional facilities for the Civil, Special Civil, General Equity, and Family Parts at the Mercer County Civil Courthouse, located at 175 South Broad Street, also in Trenton.
 The Assignment Judge for Mercer County is Mary C. Jacobson.